Genericity for non-wandering surface flows: Introduction and preliminaries

 \section{Introduction and preliminaries}

-In \cite{NZ}, they have shown the characterization of the non-wandering flows on compact surfaces with finitely many singularities.
-In \cite{Mar}, one has given a description near orbits of the non-wandering flow with the set of singularities which is totally disconnected.
+In \cite{NZ}, they have given the characterization of the non-wandering flows on compact surfaces with finitely many singular points.
+In \cite{Mar}, the author has given a description near orbits of the non-wandering flow with the set of singular points which is totally disconnected.
 On the other hand, in \cite{MW}, they have characterized structurally stable divergence free vector fields on connected compact orientable surfaces.
-In this paper, we study genericity of non-wandering flows with arbitrary singularities on closed surfaces.
+In \cite{Y}, the author has given the characterization of a non-wandering flows on compact surfaces with arbitrary singular points.
+In this paper, we study genericity of non-wandering flows with arbitrary singular points on closed surfaces.
+Moreover we characterize the topological stability for non-wandering continuous flows on closed connected surfaces.